CBD for Labrador Retrievers: Joint Health & Beyond

 Seniors (8+ Years)

-This is when joint disease, cognitive decline, and anxiety tend to accelerate.
-Senior Labs often need higher CBD doses for adequate pain management, and the anti-inflammatory benefits become increasingly important.
-Many Lab owners report that CBD helps their senior dogs maintain mobility, appetite, and engagement with family activities that would otherwise be lost to pain and stiffness.
+This is when joint issues, cognitive changes, and anxiety tend to accelerate.
+Senior Labs may need larger serving sizes, and the anti-inflammatory benefits become increasingly important.
+Many Lab owners report that CBD supplementation helps their senior dogs maintain mobility, appetite, and engagement with family activities.

 A Note on Puppies